humdrum-tools/vhv-documentation/filter/shed/index.md

 *-
 </script>

-The shed filter requires an open, `-e` containing a regular-expression substitution string similar to sed.
+The shed filter requires an option, `-e`, containing a regular-expression substitution string similar to sed.
 The structure of the substitution is like this: